jkissam/uwf-wp/README.md

 Wordpress theme based on [Unwritten Future](https://github.com/jkissam/unwritten_future/) front-end framework

+_Latest update: Version 1.1, 2017-12-13_

 Built-in CSS includes:

 * reset.css
 * Bootstrap grid system (but no other bootstrap styling)
+* option to load [Wordpress dashicons](https://developer.wordpress.org/resource/dashicons/) into front-end theme
-* Horizontal Swath sidebar region for building parallax-style sites/themes
+* Horizontal Swath "sidebar" region for building parallax-style displays on the front page
-* Special "utility" section which will render just above the footer on mobile but which is placed in upper-right-hand corner on tablets & desktop by media query
+* Special "utility" section which will render just above the footer on mobile but which is placed in upper-right-hand corner on tablets & desktop by media query (useful for secondary menus or social media links)

 Javascript/CSS functionality includes: